-The State Government should increase its allocation to health and gradually work towards \$29\(N12,000 approx.) per capita and invest more in health insurance.
+The State Government should increase its allocation to health and gradually work towards \$29(N12,000 approx.) per capita and invest more in health insurance.

 Reference: (prorated state contribution from \$86 per capita - WHO recommended) World Health Organization.
 (2018).
+World Health Statistics 2018: Monitoring Health for the SDGs.